Case Summary 🔎

 fig 2.
 8 years later, advanced chronic peri-implantitis with severe bone loss was identified around the middle implant.

 fig 3.
 The 3-unit SCRP (Screw & Cement Retained Prosthesis) was removed through the screw hole.
-The soft tissue surrounding the bridge looked fine.
+Gingival swelling and redness are observed around the implant, indicating peri-implantitis.

 fig 4.
-A severe defect was noted: an 8mm vertical defect with no buccal or lingual walls.
+A severe defect was noted: an 8mm vertical defect with no buccal or lingual walls and exposure of 7 implant threads.

 How can the contaminated rough surface be cleaned and decontaminated mechanically and chemically, and could this enable reosseointegration?